airtonix/dayz-rpc-com/docs/commands.md

 # Search for mods on Steam Workshop
 ./cmd/mods search "expansion"

-# Install all mods from config
+# Download all enabled mods from config
 ./cmd/mods install

 # Update all mods to latest version
 ./cmd/mods update

-# Add a new mod from Steam Workshop
+# Enable a new mod from Steam Workshop
-./cmd/mods add 1234567890 @my-mod
+./cmd/mods enable 1234567890 @my-mod

-# Remove a mod
+# Disable a mod
-./cmd/mods remove @my-mod
+./cmd/mods disable @my-mod
 ```

 ### Local Mod Development